gjbianco/jboss-rhetclm/README.md

     A small, faint constellation.
 Its name is Latin for reticle: an optical device used as **an aid in locating objects**.

 When many coworkers do not physically visit their office every day (e.g. they are at a client location or working from home), it becomes difficult to know who is actually in the office and when.
-RHETCLM is designed to handle exactly this situation by allowing users to check in to an office.
-Other users can then check to see who is currently in the office.
-The system keeps track of when users go in as well as when they leave, so this can be used to get various statistics.
-For example, the average number of unique users that visit an office per week.
+RHETCLM (pronounced: reticulum) is designed to handle exactly this situation by allowing users to check in to an office.
+Other users can then quickly check who is actually at that office before they decide to go in.

 Technologies Used